 These two are normal functions of the body, and they keep your skin fresh.

 But here’s where the problem comes:

 Sometimes, your sebaceous glands are triggered to overproduce oil.
-Then your hair follicles get blocked from the excess oil, so the said oil cannot leave the pores.
+Then your hair follicles get blocked from the excess oil, so the said oil cannot leave the pore.

-Your skin pore then gets clogged, dead skin cells also get trapped too, and then bacteria (called P. acnes) grows inside the hair follicles.
+Your skin pore then gets clogged, while dead skin cells also get trapped too.
+Then bacteria (called P. acnes) grows inside the hair follicles.

 Identify these triggers and work at avoiding them.

 That is the simple way to prevent acne – okay maybe not that simple, but that’s just the way.

 So let’s talk about some common acne triggers.

 Well, it’s been found that you can inherit acne from your parents, just like you’d inherit their looks.

 If one or both of your parents had breakouts, especially at puberty, you’re most likely to have it too.